karinaahumada01/belly-button-challenge/README.md

 **2.** Copy Starter Code: Copy the provided files (index.html, samples.json, app.js) to your local project folder.

-**3.** Push Changes to Github: As changes and updates are made, use the project repo folder to open the terminal and push changes to the main branch on Github.
+**3.** Deploy to GitHub Pages: Push the repository to GitHub and deploy the app using GitHub Pages for public access.

 **Functionality**